PizzaStack/project-one-Jdeje002/README.md

 ## User stories:
 - An Employee can login - done
 - An Employee can view the Employee Homepage - done
-- An Employee can logout - pending
+- An Employee can logout - done
 - An Employee can submit a reimbursement request - done
 - An Employee can upload an image of his/her receipt as part of the reimbursement request - done
 - An Employee can view their pending reimbursement requests - done